QxLabIreland/listening-test/README.md

     - mobx-utils
     - ts-md5
     - typescript
     - uuidv4
     ...
     more dependencies in package.json

-`npm install` to install all dependencies of the front end.
-(This project is created by `create-react-app` tool)
+In the project directory, you can run:

+### To install dependency `npm install`

+To install all npm dependencies (`node_modules` folder) of the frontend based on `package.json`, so you do not need to install each package by yourself.

 ### To run the frontend `npm start`